xandervdm/SandTable/docs/ui-dev-kickoff-prompt.md

 - Use icons for controls where appropriate.
 - Ensure mobile/desktop text and panels do not overlap.
 - Make the interface responsive, but prioritize the desktop command-table experience first.

+Map rendering direction:

+- Render the North Africa theatre map from `content/theatres/north-africa/map.json`; do not bake the playable board into a static image.
+- Use the map content's coordinate system, region positions, routes, terrain, owners, features, and adjacency as the source of truth.
+- Build the map as an interactive SVG or equivalent code-rendered layer so labels, routes, selected units, valid targets, ownership, and unit counters can update from campaign state.
+- Match the generated mockup's parched staff-map feel: sun-bleached parchment, dusty desert texture, muted Mediterranean blue, weathered ink labels, dashed routes, and military board-game counters.
+- A generated or painted raster may be used later as a subtle background texture, but gameplay overlays must remain separate data-driven layers.
+- Keep labels and routes cleaner than the generated visual concept where necessary; readability and interaction feedback matter more than painterly detail.
+- The current North Africa `map.json` is a point-and-route gameplay graph, not full border/path cartography.
+Do not block the first playable slice on full region polygons.
+- Follow `docs/architecture/theatre-content-pipeline.md` for the longer-term split between gameplay topology, optional display geometry, and AI/open-source visual assets.

 Start by: